mapariel/transformers/README.md

 This project is an attempt of implementing Transformers Deep Neural architecture where The neural network is learning a language model based of the text of a book.
 Once trained, the network is able to find the a probable word than can continue the sentence.
 You can see an example, trained with "Pride and Prejudice" by Jane Austen, at http://mapariel.asus.com/language .
 This text contains 6404 different words.

+The work is inspired by the chapter 10 of the *Speech and Language Processing* book by Dan Jurafsky and James H.Martin (the draft is available at https://web.stanford.edu/~jurafsky/slp3/).
+The original idea is from the paper Attention is All You Need.

 The dimensions of the embeddings is 256 by default, and the transformer layer has 4 heads.

 Here is the process for the "The quick brown fox" where the next word could be "jumps":